5inf/redmine_filelinks/README.md

 1. Download archive and extract to /your/path/to/redmine/plugins/
 2. Restart Redmine

 Login to Redmine and go to Administration->Plugins.
-You should now see 'Redmine LaTeX MathJax Macro'.
+You should now see 'Redmine Filelinks'.
 Enjoy!

 Usage
 ------------